asyml/texar-pytorch/examples/bert/README.md

 * Building and fine-tuning on downstream tasks
 * Use of Texar `RecordData` module for data loading and processing
 * Use of Texar `Executor` module for simplified training loops and TensorBoard visualization
+* Use of Hyperopt library to tune hyperparameters with `Executor` module

 Future work: